hwu2016/EasyCalculator/dev_log.md

 As you can see the project name, an online calculator seems not to be complicated, but when I did it, I found it actually requires a deep understanding of Javascript and I need to be familiar with communication of components for React.js.
 So, well, it's definitely a challenge to me, but I believe the result would turn out to be positive :)

 ### Nov 4 2021
-I really like the theme and concept of the game "Cyberpunk 2077", and that's why I chose this project when I was brainstorming.
 Okay, so generally, I'd like to have a welcome page, an external link component, a calculator board and a historical record board.
 I hope I can store my data whenever I completed a calculation, and go back to my previous data when I need it.
 I hope I can develop two modes of calculator--one standard and one advanced or scientific.
 Well, making a scientific calculator may take a lot of time, so firstly making the simple one!

 Here is my designed list of components: `Welcome`, `Externals`, `Main`.
 For Main, --`Advanced`, `Simple`, `History`